Katherine Dee Discusses The Future Of Dating In America, Film, Anime, & The Occult | OAP #41

 I never pray.

-And I wonder if there's just some sort of like psychological phenomena where you the closer we get to like a moment of desperation, the more inclined we are to just immediately default to like core values or like um, you know, I don't know, some some some foundation that even if we consciously have moved on from it, um, it's still it's still like our operating system, you know.
+And I wonder if there's just some sort of like psychological phenomena where when the closer we get to like a moment of desperation, the more inclined we are to just immediately default to like core values or like, you know, I don't know, some foundation that even if we consciously have moved on from it, it's still it's still like our operating system, you know?

-Yeah, I mean, I I I think that you know the more the more desperate people get, and uh also it's I mean the other thing is you know, we don't there's no there's no sort of communities that are that people can seek refuge in.
+And also, I mean, the other thing is, you know, there's no, there's no sort of communities that are, that people can seek refuge in.

-And you you see it a lot with like the most sort of disenfranchised people that there's all these different expressions of wanting um community and structure.
+And you, you see it a lot with like the most sort of disenfranchised people that there's all these different expressions of wanting community and structure.

-Uh one you know, one kind of interesting example is um, you know, people often people who are like in poverty or like they you know they really need to feed their family, they'll get sucked into um multi-level marketing schemes.
+One, you know, one kind of interesting example is, you know, people, often people who are like in poverty or like they, you know, they really need to feed their family, they'll get sucked into multi-level marketing schemes.

 It seems like quick cash.